frostbitten/php7dp/ReadMe.md

 # PHP 7 Design Patterns
-Utilizing features of PHP 7 for better OOP and their other tricks.
+Utilizing features of PHP 7 for better OOP and other tricks.